s223929/41934---Advanced-BIM-Materials/A4/README.md

 ```

 This code checks the IFC file to identify which length unit is used (e.g., millimeters, centimeters, or meters).
+The code uses the IfcUnitAssignment, where _each unit definition shall be unique; that is, there shall be no redundant unit definitions for the same unit type such as length unit or area unit_, as described by [buildingSMART](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcUnitAssignment.htm).

-It looks for the IfcUnitAssignment, finds the length unit, and applies the correct conversion factor so that all values are converted to meters.
+By applying this, the code finds the length unit, and applies the correct conversion factor so that all values are converted to meters.

 ---